 Looking back, I wish I had gone to our first meeting prepared.
 Prepared with questions.
 Prepared with the knowledge of the different types of tests and treatment procedures.
 Prepared with possible treatment costs.
 Prepared with knowing the risks and benefits of each different treatment plan.
 Prepared with our own opinion.
 And prepared emotionally to be financially broke.
 But I wasn’t.
-I was naive, and in the end, my lack of preparedness cost me not only time, money, and energy, but also gave me unneeded stress and heartache.
+I was naive, and in the end, my lack of preparedness cost me not only time, money, and energy but also unneeded stress and heartache.
 Heartache that I wouldn’t wish upon anyone.
-Not even the girl who put gum in my hair while in 7th grade class.
-And so today, my desire is to share with you ELEVEN tips and suggestions that I learned along the way and believe will not only help you navigate on the path of infertility treatments, but also give you more confidence, boldness, and knowledge to do so successfully.
+Not even the girl who put gum in my hair while in 7th-grade class.
+And so today, I desire to share with you ELEVEN tips and suggestions that I learned along the way and believe will not only help you navigate on the path of infertility treatments but also give you more confidence, boldness, and knowledge to do so successfully.
 So are you ready?
 If so, let’s begin!

 - Understand your doctor(s) is a lot like Sherlock Holmes.
-No really, they are.
+No, really, they are.
 Each case is different.
 Each can be a mystery.
 And each one requires great attention to detail.
-Therefore, be prepared to do a lot of testing in the beginning because your doctor will insist on certain diagnostic measures in order to assess what is going on inside of you and your spouse.
+Therefore, be prepared to do a lot of testing initially because your doctor will insist on specific diagnostic measures to assess what is going on inside you and your spouse.
 Be prepared!
-This process will seem slow and laborious, but it is worth it before you spend hundreds (even thousands) of your hard earned dollars on medications and treatment procedures that will prove to be ineffective.
+This process will seem slow and laborious, but it is worth it before you spend hundreds (even thousands) of your hard-earned dollars on medications and treatment procedures that will prove to be ineffective.

-- Research and understand the different levels of procedures BEFORE your first appointment.
+- Research the different levels of procedures BEFORE your first appointment.
 No, you don’t need to know every procedure.
 Or every medication used.
-And you do not need to be well versed on all the acronyms spoken.
+And you do not need to be well versed in all the acronyms spoken.
 But please, please, please familiarize yourself with the basics.
 Know the difference between artificial insemination and in-vitro fertilization.
 Understand that Clomid and many other hormonal therapy drugs can cause less than stellar side effects (bloating, hot flashes, mood swings, headaches…).
-Armoring yourself with this basic and useful information will not only help save you time, time that will be needed to ask more in-depth questions, but also help making an informed decision much easier.
+Armoring yourself with this basic and useful information will help save you time, time that will be needed to ask more in-depth questions, and help make an informed decision much easier.
 Because from experience– there is nothing worse than agreeing to a treatment plan while confused and uneducated (but of course wearing the “I totally know what I am doing” face).

 - Keep a notebook of appointment notes, questions, and answers.
-This is so vital and as someone with a type A personality, I am surprised I didn’t do this.
-Or that I didn’t deem it necessary or important.
+This is so vital, and as someone with a type-A personality, I am surprised I didn’t do this.
+Or that I didn’t deem it necessary or essential.
 Because no matter how hard you try or how good of a memory you “think” you have, it all starts to get mushy in your head at some point.
-People’s faces and names start to blur together.
+People’s faces and names begin to blur together.
 Information gets lost in your brain.
 You begin to forget the results of your blood work and why they are important.
 Or better yet?
 You forget when to take your medication or how to inject it properly into the instructed location.
-And the next thing you know, you are stressed, overwhelmed, and bugging the on call nurse named Sally multiple times a day.
+And the next thing you know, you are stressed, overwhelmed, and bugging the on-call nurse named Sally multiple times a day.
 Speaking of nurses, this special group of men and women lead me to my next valuable tip/suggestion…

 - Nurses are your people!
 More often than not, you will see them far more than you will ever see your doctor.
 So make them your friend.
 Be their friend.
 Treat them well.
 Bring cookies, cupcakes, or a pie to your next appointment.
 And yes, do it even when they seem cold or unfriendly.
-Because I have learned their lack of smiles or gentle voice when you have called to ask a very important question that needs special attention, is not about you.
+Because I have learned their lack of smiles or gentle voice when you have called to ask a critical question that needs special attention is not about you.
 It’s not.
-So don’t take it personal.
-They have an incredibly stressful job and I can’t imagine how hard it must be for them to deal with women who are pumped full of hormones and acting all hysterical (even slightly psychotic) on a daily basis.
+So don’t take it personally.
+They have an incredibly stressful job, and I can’t imagine how hard it must be for them to deal with women who are pumped full of hormones and acting all hysterical (even slightly psychotic) daily.
 So please, cut them some slack.
 And extend to them the same gift of grace you might want to receive.

 - Take your spouse, a friend, or close family member with you to the appointments whenever possible.
 There is nothing more valuable than having extra ears, extra eyes, and an extra brain to help you remember the important information that will sometimes overload and short circuit your memory.
-And trust me, there is nothing worse than forgetting one of the three key steps in injecting a time sensitive drug into your abdomen at 8pm when the offices are closed.
-Talk about stressful!
+And trust me, there is nothing worse than forgetting one of the three critical steps in injecting a time-sensitive drug into your abdomen at 8 pm when the offices are closed.
+Talk about stress!

 - Set boundaries.
 After your initial consultation and after you are armed with the information needed to decide if you are ready to move forward with a treatment plan, sit down with your spouse and discuss if you want to set time or financial boundaries.
 For instance, ask yourselves how long you are willing to pursue less invasive treatment procedures before moving on to more invasive ones.
 Or how many cycles you will attempt before you finally decide financially enough is enough.
-Setting boundaries up front, before your rationale and logic becomes clouded by your emotions, and before your body is pumped full of hormonal medication is important.
-And from experience, setting boundaries in the beginning and sticking to your convictions during the process, will save you from unneeded stress and possibly unwanted heartache.
+Setting boundaries upfront, before your rationale and logic, become clouded by your emotions, and before your body is pumped full of hormonal medication is important.
+And from experience, setting boundaries in the beginning and sticking to your convictions during the process will save you from unneeded stress and possibly unwanted heartache.